counsyl/capone/README.md

 `LedgerEntries` represent single debit or credit entries in a single `Ledger`.
-`LedgerEntries` are grouped together into `Transactions` (see above) with the constraint that the `LedgerEntries'` sum of credits and debits must be equal.
+`LedgerEntries` are grouped together into `Transactions` (see above) with the constraint that the sum of all credit and debit `LedgerEntries` for a given `Transaction` must equal zero.

 `LedgerEntries` have a field `entry_id`, which is a UUID for unambiguously referring to a single `LedgerEntry`.